top of page

 • view research you conducted before you let your subscription lapse.

 • And more.
-Click here for the latest actions you can do with a free Ancestry.com account.
+Read Ancestry's information about the latest actions you can do with a free Ancestry.com account.

 It's possible you'll only want to build a DNA tree for DNA matching.
-In that case, build your tree with direct ancestors, siblings, and children of those relatives, and a few identifying facts in order to make ThruLines work.
+In that case, create as well as a few identifying facts, your tree with direct ancestors, siblings, and children of those relatives, and a few identifying facts in order to make ThruLines work.

 If you have a large tree elsewhere, add only those people from the large tree that your research currently focuses on.